 This is not a new idea.
 The Bell X-1 was the first aircraft to cross the sound barrier in October 14, 1947, flown by Chuck Yeager.
 And it did so using a rocket engine for its propulsion.

 And now it seems Airbus are working on a rocket plane concept for passenger transport.
-In July this year, the company filed a patent for a hydrogen-fuelled, rocket aircraft, capable of reaching a speed of Mach 4.5 (verging on hypersonic – which is Mach 5, ie 5 times the speed of sound).
+In July 2015, the company filed a patent for a hydrogen-fuelled, rocket aircraft, capable of reaching a speed of Mach 4.5 (verging on hypersonic – which is Mach 5, ie 5 times the speed of sound).

 This would make it capable of flying from London to New York in just one hour, flying almost vertically to reduce the sonic boom.
 Read more: What is a sonic boom?